-SUMMARY OF RESP ONSES RELATED TO ECONOI MIC SECURITY ASSOCIATED HEALTH CONDITIONS AND NEEDS All Age Groups Malnutrition Overweight and obesity Stress Behavioral health: anxiety, depression, suicide Hypertension Children/Youth Growth and development Ability to focus and learn Trauma Seniors • Behavioral/mental health issue and connection with not eating healthy foods ASSOCIATED SOCIAL DETERMINANTS OF HEA ALTH Access to care: afraid of losing benefits to Medi-Cal Economic security: cost of medical bills and services.
+SUMMARY OF RESP ONSES RELATED TO ECONOI MIC SECURITY ASSOCIATED HEALTH CONDITIONS AND NEED DS All Age Groups Malnutrition Overweight and obesity Stress Behavioral health: anxiety, depression, suicide Hypertension ASSOCIATED SOCIAL DETERMINANTS OF HEAPTIMES Children/Youth Growth and development Ability to focus and learn Trauma Seniors • Behavioral/mental health issue and connection with not eating healthy foods All Age Groups Access to care: afraid of losing benefits to Medi-Cal Economic security: cost of medical bills and services.
 Childcare cost is high.
-Employment: unemployment, low wages Food insecurity: organic, healthy, and fresh foods are expensive Homeless: criminalization of the homeless, no kitchen for cooking food, difficulty accessing the types of food needed due to special diet needs Housing: cost of housing Language barrier Physical environment: lack of groceries stores with fresh and healthy food Transportation: lack of transportation especially for rural areas Children/Youth Safety: walking to school alone Stigma of being economically disadvantaged Seniors Gas prices are high and increasing Lack of affordable home food delivery options Wheelchairs need repair Social Security Income (SSI): wait time is long, ineligible when staying in the hospital Lack of fresh items in foo pantries Food insecurity: hunger and nutrition Lower education, less economic empowerment and less family ties were described in specific locations such as City Heights ASSOCIATED BARRIERS AND CHALLENGES All Age Groups Benefits: afraid of losing benefits to Medi-Cal, CalFresh, and WIC, wait time is too long Budget: ability to budget is difficult Childcare: lack of childcare programs Hygiene (homeless) Lack of time for adults between work and family to get additional training or education to help increase income level Legal status Sleep deprivation Special diet needs: culturally appropriate foods, allergies, and dietary Children/Youth Refuse to eat healthy food Lack of healthy food education for youth Families have limited time and money to cook healthy meals.
+Employment: unemployment, low wages Food insecurity: organic, healthy, and fresh foods are expensive Homeless: criminalization of the homeless, no kitchen for cooking food, difficulty accessing the types of food needed due to special diet needs Housing: cost of housing Language barrier Physical environment: lack of groceries stores with fresh and healthy food Transportation: lack of transportation especially for rural areas Children/Youth Safety: walking to school alone Stigma of being economically disadvantaged Seniors Cas prices are high and increasing Lack of affordable home food delivery options Wheelchairs need repair Social Security Income: wait time is long, ineligible when staying in the hospital Lack of fresh items in food pantries Food insecurity: hunger and nutrition Lower education, less economic empowerment and less family ties were described in specific locations such as City Heights ASSOCIATED BARRIERS AND CHALLENGES All Age Groups Benefits: afraid of losing benefits to Medi-Cal, CalFresh, and WIC, wait time is too long Budget: ability to budget is difficult Childcare: lack of childcare programs Hygiene (homeless) Lack of time for adults between work and family to get additional training or education to help increase income level Legal status Sleep deprivation Special diet needs: culturally appropriate foods, allergies, and dietary Children/Youth Refuse to eat healthy food Lack of healthy food education for youth Families have limited time and money to cook healthy meals.
 Eating fast food becomes an easier way to manage time and money.
-School lunches have a lot of unappetizing processed foods • Cooking can be a challenge make it difficult to eat healthy
+School lunches have a lot of unappetizing Seniors • Cooking can be a challenge processed foods restrictions due to chronic conditions make it difficult to eat healthy